A Sydney-First Inclusive Musical Fostering Inclusivity, Diversity and Connectedness

 Behind the Scenes: Rehearsals, Costumes & Prop/Set Design

 Here are some photos of our amazing cast in costume!
-Spot those in the same costumes…
+Spot those in the same costumes!

 Our Official Partners

-Some cast members (along with Umbrella) are even sponsoring others so they can participate in rehearsals – we feel blessed that our cast community supports our vision to make this opportunity accessible to everyone!
+We would also like to thank many families, friends, clients and other individuals who donated thousands of dollars towards our project.
+Some cast members (along with Umbrella) even sponsored others so they could participate in rehearsals.
+We feel blessed that our community supported our vision to make this opportunity accessible to everyone!

-Join us on this extraordinary adventure, where we champion diversity, foster friendships, and revel in the sheer joy of creating music together!
+See you at our next inclusive musical where we champion diversity, foster friendships, and revel in the sheer joy of creating theatre together!